lcooke238/cs262/pset1/PS1_Ledger_Cooke.md

         - finish and return:
             - hand in socket with return info,
             - if u recieve 0, socket is dead, so close it and get rid of thread

+## Client Spec
+Threads, one for input and one for recieving shit from socket?